Essential Grammars in Use

 - next to / beside / between / in front of / behind

-A is next ot B
+A is next ot B=A is beside B

 - opposite / in front of